ONEcampaign/oda_reader/README.md

-# oda-importer
+# oda_importer
 Tools to import data from the OECD DAC.

-This repository is designed as a submodule to be imported into other repositories or packages.
-It is not intended to be used as a standalone package.
+This is a very simple package to make working with the Explorer API easier.

+This package is under active development.

+It includes a basic implementation of an API call for DAC1.
+It also includes tools to translate the API response into the old .Stat schema.